back to news and insights

 Low friction sliders are mounted to the aluminium frame at specific points to help keep the lifting sections in place whilst facilitating movement.

-Another problem Dexory had to overcome was bending and vertical distortion.
-‘A 12 m tall structure with measuring equipment mounted on one side will never be perfectly straight,’ explains Onno van der Neut, Mechanical Design Lead at Dexory.
-‘It’s like strapping a bus to the side of the Eiffel Tower – it will bend because nothing is infinitely stiff.’
+Another problem Dexory had to overcome was the bending of the tower.
+A 12 m tall structure with measuring equipment mounted on one side will always bend because nothing is infinitely stiff.

-‘To minimise this bending, I decided to take a completely different approach and assume that the tower is always at a slight angle,’ continues van der Neut.
-‘This leads to different design assumptions as you no longer consider vertical forces and instead only consider bending moments.
-This meant I could pinpoint the linear bearings that are always in contact and make those different, compensating for any offsets within the mechanism.’
+To minimise this bending, Dexory took a different approach and assumed that the tower is always at a slight angle.
+Consequently, this leads to different design assumptions as we were no longer considering vertical forces and instead only the considering bending moments needed to be considered and the relevant.
+This meant we could pinpoint the linear bearings were made thicker to compensate that are always in contact and make those thicker, compensating for any offsets within the mechanism.

 Developing the robot base